gasb150/Tic-Tac-Toe/README.md

 ## Built With

-- Ruby
+- Ruby 2.7.2p137

+- VS Code

 ### Prerequisites

 - Ruby

-- VS Code
+- Type 'gem install colorize' on the terminal to enable colors

 ## Setup